AlbourneShow/AlbourneShow.github.io/README.md

 - Tea, Coffee and Cakes
 - Ice cream

-> There are a limited number of stands available in our craft tent<br/>
-> for people wanting to showcase and sell their unique hand made items.<br>
+> There are a limited number of stands available in our craft tent for people wanting to showcase and sell their unique hand made items.<br>
-> Stands are £25 each.
-To book a space email lynnebannon@hotmail.co.uk
+> *Stands are £25 each.
+To book a space email lynnebannon@hotmail.co.uk*

 ![Sponsors](/Sponsors.png)